 As part of Step 3, we published the following draft documents:

 - Pre-Construction Safety Report (PCSR) V0

 - Generic Security Report (GSR) V0

 As part of the GDA process, the public was invited to review and comment on the documents.
 Comments submitted before 25 October 2019 have been considered by ONR during their Step 3 assessment.

 Some documents may contain commercially sensitive, export-controlled or sensitive nuclear information and so, in line with GDA guidance, we have made judgements on areas to be redacted prior to being made public.

-In February 2020, the Regulators concluded that the information submitted by General Nuclear System during Step 3 was sufficient to allow the start of Step 4.
+In February 2020, the Regulators concluded that the information submitted by General Nuclear System Limited during Step 3 was sufficient to allow the start of Step 4.